henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/COMMON_ISSUES.md

 - **Cause:** The power supply is unable to maintain stable voltage under load.
 This can happen due to:
   - Voltage dropping from 12V to 10V (or lower) during high current demand.
   - General aging or internal faults in the power supply.
 - **Solution:** Replace with a reliable 12V power supply.
-Make sure it provides sufficient amperage for bed and hotend heating (at least 15–20A recommended for most setups).
+Make sure it provides sufficient amperage for bed and hotend heating.

 ---